nils91/som/README.md

 	`B A[4]`
 	- There are built-in symbols.
 For these see the table 'basic memory layout'.
 - Commands
-	- Available commands are`NAW` and `NAR`.
+	- Available commands are `NAW` and `NAR`.
 Both can only be used with symbols, using memory addresses directly is not supported with hrac.
+	- The first command `NAW ADR_EVAL` to clear the ADR_EVAL bit is added automatically.

+The accumulator will be set at program start.

 ### SOM simplified (.hrb)